thrumdev/nomt/README.md

 Internally, NOMT consists of two parallel stores, Beatree and Bitbox.
 Beatree stores raw key-value pairs and is based around a B-Tree variant optimized for stable, fast random access patterns and high-entropy keys.
 Bitbox stores a custom sparse binary merkle tree in an on-disk hashtable in a format amenable to SSDs.

-For more information on NOMT, the thesis behind it, and performance targets, see [this Novemeber 2024 presentation](https://x.com/TheKusamarian/status/1855477208762261910) by @rphmeier or [view the slides here](https://hackmd.io/@Xo-wxO7bQkKidH1LrqACsw/rkG0lmjWyg#/).
+For more information on NOMT, the thesis behind it, and performance targets, see [this November 2024 presentation](https://x.com/TheKusamarian/status/1855477208762261910) by @rphmeier or [view the slides here](https://hackmd.io/@Xo-wxO7bQkKidH1LrqACsw/rkG0lmjWyg#/).

 We have built a benchmarking tool, `benchtop`, which is located in the `benchtop` directory as a separate subcrate.